lizardzhou/Dyssol/source/developer.rst

 Configure unit to work with MATLAB
 ----------------------------------

 You can use MATLAB Engine API in Dyssol during the development of solvers.
 It requires an installed 32-bit version of MATLAB.
-For API description refer to ... and `C Matrix API <http://de.mathworks.com/help/matlab/cc-mx-matrix-library.html>`_.
+For API description please refer to `C Matrix API <http://de.mathworks.com/help/matlab/cc-mx-matrix-library.html>`_.

 To enable interaction with MATLAB configure template project with your unit, do as follows: